meegpipe/meegpipe/+meegpipe/+node/README.md

 ## Built-in data processing nodes

 Below you can find a list of the data processing nodes that are bundled with _meegpipe_.
-This list may be outdated:
+The list may be outdated, and quite a few links will surely be broken meaning that the corresponding docs have not been written yet.

 Node                                | What for?